sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 BoA and Chase have ATMs that scan cheques instead of using envelopes.
 Others might have this too.

+Chase offers Disney debit cards with everything from Mickey Mouse to Disney princesses on them.
+Josh enjoyed this option.

 Chase's mobile app can also deposit cheques for you using the phone's camera.
 Josh worked with the person who built this at Chase.
 It is very secure.